-a drink, a meal, a nap, a rest, a say, a shower, a sleep, a talk, a think, a try, a vote, a walk.
+a go, a look, a nap, a rest, a say, a shower, a sleep, a talk, a think, a try, a vote, a walk.

 7. “To Engage in or Perform” (Formal)

 (e) Galileo had a disagreement with the Pope about the Solar System.

-This meaning, which suggests control, is expressed with HAVE and certain “action” nouns resembling verbs (see 14.
+This meaning involves more typical “action” nouns than those in the last section (for details see 14.
 Action Outcomes).
-It is often informal.
 Unfortunately, not all such nouns allow HAVE – GIVE and MAKE are especially common (see 173.
 Verb Choice before Action Nouns) – so that those that do must be memorised.
 Reasons for using an expression like had a disagreement instead of just a verb like disagreed are considered in 39.
 “Decide” or “Make a Decision”?.

 Some action nouns after HAVE are followed by a typical preposition, making combinations like those in 123.
 Prepositional Verbs Containing a Noun.
 Common ones are an argument (with sb/about sth), a debate (about sth), a disagreement (with sb/about sth), a discussion (with sb/about sth), an effect/impact (on sb/sth – see 10.
 Words with Unexpected Grammar 1, #[c] and 81.
 Tricky Word Contrasts 2, #5), an encounter (with sb/sth), an influence (on sb/sth), a meeting (with sb).

 8. “To Carry” (Especially Mentally)